qutip/qutip/doc/guide/guide-steady.rst

 passed by the user.

 Both the ``"direct"`` and ``"power"`` method need to solve a linear equation system.
-To do so, there are multiple solver available: ``
+To do so, there are multiple solvers available: ``

 .. cssclass:: table-striped